monkeymagix123/survev-bots-v2/docs/README.md

 - Use short detours and fallback recovery instead of full pathfinding
 - Keep short detour-side commitment around blockers so bots are less likely to jitter between equivalent left/right micro-routes
 - In normal idle roaming, prefer nearby loot-bearing destructible objects or nearby buildings before falling back to generic random wandering
+- Refresh completed idle waypoints immediately so bots do not stand still waiting for roam TTL to expire
 - Can route out through container exits instead of face-hugging the container walls
 - Can route into and out of simple warehouses through the big side openings, including actually crossing the threshold on entry
 - Can bias detours to slide along or peel away from large indestructible walls